davepinch/pinchy.cc/content/topics/literature/the-marriage-of-heaven-and-hell/if-the-doors-of-perception-were-cleansed-every-thing-would-appear-to-man-as-it-is-infinite.md

 ---
 title: "If the doors of perception were cleansed every thing would appear to man as it is, Infinite"
-type: quote
 attribution: "William Blake, *The Marriage of Heaven and Hell*"
+quote: >-
+  If the doors of perception were cleansed every thing would appear to man as it is, Infinite.
+For man has closed himself up, till he sees all things thro' narrow chinks of his cavern
 related:
   - The Marriage of Heaven and Hell (en.wikipedia.org)
   - Mind at Large (en.wikipedia.org)
   - William Blake (en.wikipedia.org)
   - The Doors (en.wikipedia.org)
-quote: "If the doors of perception were cleansed every thing would appear to man as it is, Infinite.
-For man has closed himself up, till he sees all things thro' narrow chinks of his cavern"
+type: quote
 tags:
   - quote
+  - William Blake
+  - The Marriage of Heaven and Hell
   - infinity
-  - The Doors of Perception
-  - William Blake
 ---